ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 Some of Dr. Freyd's most important work addresses how media coverage of the recovered memory debate in general, and certain research studies in particular, confuses and misleads many people: [Commentary: Response to 17 February 2003 Media Reports on Loftus' Bugs Bunny Study](http://dynamic.uoregon.edu/jjf/bugs.html) - [Misleading and confusing media portrayals of memory research](http://dynamic.uoregon.edu/jjf/aaas04/FreydAAAS.pdf)

 Dr. Freyd and Dr. Chris Brewin organized the [1998 Meeting on Trauma and Cognitive Science](http://dynamic.uoregon.edu/traumaconf.html).
 At the site there is an order form for a set of 10 tapes of presentations by leading researchers.
 The conference was offered by the University of Oregon's Institute of Cognitive and Decision Sciences, Department of Psychology, and Center for the Study of Women in Society.
 Its aim was "to share knowledge and theory relvant to understanding the way in which trauma interacts with information processing," including "a particular focus on how traumatic information is encoded, stored, and later retrieved from memory."
 The conference had a research focus, but also addressed the significant ethical, clinical, and societal implications of the researchers' work.
-Speakers represented a broad spectrum of research approaches and points of view. [*Trauma and Cognitive Science*]() is a book based on the conference.
+Speakers represented a broad spectrum of research approaches and points of view. [*Trauma and Cognitive Science*](){: .cc-active} is a book based on the conference.

 ## John Briere

 Psychologist John Briere, of the University of Southern California (USC) Medical School, is a highly respected researcher and clinician in the field of traumatic stress studies.
 He has written numerous articles and several books on the lasting effects of child sexual abuse and the treatment of adults sexually abused in childhood.
 These include the papers below, which report research studies on amnesia for and delayed recall of memories of child sexual abuse.

-**[Briere,]() J., & Conte, J. (1993).
+**[Briere,](){: .cc-active} J., & Conte, J. (1993).
 Self-reported amnesia for abuse in adults molested as children. *Journal of Traumatic Stress, 6,* 21-31.**

 Abstract: "A sample of 450 adult clinical subjects reporting sexual abuse histories were studied regarding their repression of sexual abuse incidents.
 A total of 267 subjects (59.3%) identified some period in their lives, before age 18, when they had no memory of their abuse.
 Variables most predictive of abuse-related amnesia were greater current psychological symptoms, molestation at an early age, extended abuse, and variables reflecting especially violent abuse (e.g., victimization by multiple perpetrators, having been physically injured as a result of the abuse, victim fears of death if she or he disclosed the abuse to others).
 In contrast, abuse characteristics more likely to produce psychological conflict (e.g., enjoyment of the abuse, acceptance of bribes, feelings of guilt or shame) were not associated with abuse-related amnesia.
 The results of this study are interpreted as supporting Freud's initial 'seduction hypothesis,' as well as more recent theories of post-traumatic stress disorder."

-**[Elliott,]() D. M., & Briere, J. (1995).
+**[Elliott,](){: .cc-active} D. M., & Briere, J. (1995).
 Posttraumatic stress associated with delayed recall of sexual abuse: A general population study. *Journal of Traumatic Stress, 8,* 629-647.**

 Abstract: "This study examined delayed recall of childhood sexual abuse in a stratified random sample of the general population (N = 505).
 Of participants who reported a history of sexual abuse, 42% described some period of time when they had less memory of the abuse than they did at the time of data collection.
 No demographic differences were found between subjects with continuous recall and those who reported delayed recall.
 However, delayed recall was associated with the use of threats at the time of the abuse.
 Subjects who had recently recalled aspects of their abuse reported particularly high levels of posttraumatic symptomatology and self difficulties (as measured by the IES, SCL, and TSI) at the time of data collection compared to other subjects."